IndigeniousCA/indigenious-platform/README.md

-# 🌲 Indigenous Platform
+# 🌲 Indigenious Platform

-> Modern monorepo for the Indigenous Procurement Platform
+> Modern monorepo for the Indigenious Platform

 ## 🚀 Quick Start